This rug placement guide will answer all your questions about rug size and placement for living rooms, TV rooms, dining rooms, and bedrooms!

 The most important thing is for the front legs of your sofa and any chairs to be sitting on the rug.

 The most common mistake I see people make buying a rug is choosing one that’s too small.
-Most living rooms need at least an 8’x10′ rug, or it’s equivalent in a different shape.
+Most living rooms need at least an 8’x10′ rug, or its equivalent in a different shape.

 Here’s another example with a TV as the room’s focal point.
 Notice that it’s important for the sectional and chair to be on the rug, but the TV console doesn’t have to be.